lyltbafw/INR-ECGAN/README.md

 # INR-ECGAN

-The code will be released after the acceptance results of the ICPR.
+The code will be released after the acceptance results of the ICPR 2024.